OfficeDev/office-js-docs-pr/docs/overview/add-in-manifests.md

 ## Validate and troubleshoot issues with your manifest

-For troubleshooting issues with your manifest, see [Troubleshoot the Office Add-ins Manifest](../../docs/testing/troubleshoot-manifest.md).
+For troubleshooting issues with your manifest, see [Validate and troubleshoot issues with your manifest](../../docs/testing/troubleshoot-manifest.md).
 There, you will find information on how to validate the manifest against the [XML Schema Definition (XSD)](https://github.com/OfficeDev/office-js-docs/tree/master/docs/overview/schemas), and also how to use runtime logging to debug the manifest.

 ## Additional resources